julian-klode/lingolang/docs/permissions.md

 1. If the new base permission has no exclusive read right, but the new target has exclusive write and write flags (is linearly writable), these flags are dropped.
 2. If the new base permission has no exclusive read right, but the new target has exclusive read and read flags (is linearly readable), the exclusive read flag is dropped.

 Steps 1 and 2 make it consistent: Without them, we could have a non-linear pointer pointing to a linear target.
-Since the target could only have one reference, but the pointer appears to be copyable (it's not, as the assignability rules also work recursively), we get the impression that we could have two pointers for the same target.
+Since the target could only have one reference, but the pointer appears to be copyable (it is not, as the assignability rules also work recursively), we get the impression that we could have two pointers for the same target.
 It also allows us to just gather linearity info from the outside: If the base permission of a value is non-linear, it cannot contain linear values - this can be used to simplify some checks.

 #### Theorem: $ctb_b(A) = ctb(A, b)$ is idempotent
 _Theorem:_ Conversion to base, $ctb$ is idempotent, or rather $ctb_b(A) = ctb(A, b)$ is.
 That is, for all $A \in P, b \in R$: $ctb_b(A) = ctb(A, b) = ctb(ctb(A, b), b) = ctb_b(ctb_b(A))$.